-ACADEMY TRUST How do we help a child with sensory impairment?
-Close liaison with audiology and cochlear implant service Areas can be created for children for focused work in classrooms Referrals available - and support from - Educational Psychologist as required A Support Assistant who has accessed further training in sensory needs.
+How do we help a child with sensory impairment?

+- Close liaison with audiology and cochlear implant service - Areas can be created for children for focused work in classrooms - Staff trained in sensory circuits - Referrals available and support from Educational Psychologist as required - A Support Assistant who has accessed further training in sensory needs - Close work with the Visual Impairment Team, including in teaching and learning, and in our environment - In 2024, school is part of a sensory assessment trial programme with the autism team.

 How do we help a child who has social and emotional difficulties?

-Staff ASD aware and use appropriate strategies to support children with ASD's learning.
-Access to specialist support for children with ASD and their families.
-Staff members have completed ASD awareness specialist courses Range of books to develop wellbeing and self esteem Links with Noah's Ark counselling service One Support Assistant has been trained as a portage worker In-house Mental Health Support Team (MHST) member in school one day pe week for 'light touch' and more intenstive therapeutic interventions on low mood, anxiety and worry, friendships, and transition Wellbeing 'Pupil Voice' questionnaires to every pupil in school, plus subsequent monitoring and action Well-established Wheel of Wellbeing across school Strategies of classroom management (e.g. placing around the room) and strategies to support difficulties (e.g. transition, change) Links with childcare settings from early years and onto secondary SENCO/Principal attended Mental Health First Aid two day conference and training, Referrals available - and support from - Educational Psychologist and Open Minds CAMHS as required.
+- Staff Autism trained and use appropriate strategies to support children - Access to specialist support for children with autism and their families. - Staff members have completed autism awareness specialist courses - Range of books to develop wellbeing and self esteem - · Links with Noah's Ark counselling service - One Support Assistant has been trained as a portage worker - Mental Health Support Team (MHST) member linked to school for 'light touch' and more intensive therapeutic interventions on low mood, anxiety and worry, friendships, and transition - Wellbeing 'Pupil Voice' questionnaires to pupils in school, plus subsequent monitoring and action - Well-established Wheel of Wellbeing across school - Strategies of classroom management (e.g. placing around the room) and strategies to support difficulties (e.g. transition, change) - Links with childcare settings from early years and onto secondary - Principal completed Mental Health First Aid two day conference and training, - Referrals available and support from Educational Psychologist and Open Minds CAMHS as required.

 'The Mental Health Support Team offer has been fantastic for my child.
 We have found her advice and support extremely useful.
-KS2 Parent